 The food is important, he said.
 “It draws people, and it creates an easy atmosphere.
 We’re breaking bread together, sharing ideas.”

 Watch the Create Buckhannon video:

-About 125 miles away each week, people in Huntington do basically the same thing.
-They meet each Thursday after work for “Chat ‘n’ Chew” at a local hotel.
+About 125 miles away each week, people in Huntington meet each Thursday after work for “Chat ‘n’ Chew”.
 Over snacks and wine or cider, they talk about what they can do to make the community a better place to live.

 Chat ‘n’ Chew started in 2009.
 The conversations have led to a dog part, the West Virginia 5K race, a local foods distribution center, recycling clubs, an artwalk, Critical Mass bike rides, and a revitalized downtown area, among other things.

 “It works,” said co-founder Tom McChesney.
 “Huntington didn’t have any place where people could have regular, great conversations about our community.
 Chat ‘n’ Chew changes that.
 It makes it a lot easier to get things going.
 And people are starting to see the possibilities.
 They’re starting to see the community’s assets.”

 Chat ‘n’ Chew is one part of Create Huntington.